'All the good women have been snapped up'

 The government-backed Hampton-Alexander Review called it shocking, while a minister branded the excuses "pitiful".

-The government wants to ensure that at least a third of FTSE 350 company board members are women by 2020.
+The government wants women to make up at least a third of boards for the UK's 350 biggest companies by 2020.

-While the review's interim report found that things are definitely improving, some companies seem to be dragging their feet and paying only lip service to diversity.
+While the review's interim report found that things are definitely improving, some firms seem to be dragging their feet and paying only lip service to diversity.

 The top 10 excuses for not appointing women were: